arangodb/docs-hugo/site/content/3.12/develop/integrations/spring-data-arangodb/reference-version-3/mapping/_index.md

   The features and conventions for mapping Java objects to documents and how to override those conventions with annotation based mapping metadata
 ---
 {{< warning >}}
-Spring Data ArangoDB version 3 reached EOL and is not actively developed anymore.
+Spring Data ArangoDB version 3 reached End of Life (EOL) and is not actively developed anymore.
 Upgrading to version 4 is recommended.
 {{< /warning >}}

 ## Conventions